Methane Digesters

 Description

 The Scenic View Dairy is a dairy farm in Fennville, MI, that houses approximately 2200 head of cattle.
-Prior to the installation of the anaerobic digester, Scenic View utilized sand for animal bedding which has now been 100% replaced by the separated digested biofibers which is 99.9% sanitized and virtually odor free.
+Prior to the installation of the anaerobic digester, Scenic View utilized sand for animal bedding which has now been 100% replaced by the separated digested biofibers, which are 99.9% sanitized and virtually odor free.
 The methane produced from this system is also of excellent quality (60%) that is utilized in eclectic generators for one-farm use as well as sold to the power grid for the use of the community.
 This farm will be the first in the world to combine electricity generation with biogas upgrading to pipeline standards, providing a second option for revenue optimization.
 The reduction in methane emissions resulting from the digestion process, as well as emission offsets for the replacement of fossil fuels, will be converted to carbon equivalents, and traded on the Chicago Climate Exchange for additional revenue.

 Cost $0